 Unusual Droppings

 As we discussed earlier, there is a wide range of normal when it comes to turkey poop.
-Not every unusual dropping is cause for immediate concern, but if you see any of the issues described below, consult your veterinarian to determine the underlying cause and best course of action.
+Not every unusual dropping is cause for immediate concern, but if you see any of the issues described below, consult with your veterinarian to determine the underlying cause and best course of action.
 Some gastrointestinal disease processes that affect turkeys are zoonotic, meaning they can be transmitted from the turkey to humans.
-Therefore, it is important to always wear gloves when coming into contact with abnormal turkey poop.
+Therefore, it is important to always wear gloves when working with turkeys who are passing abnormal droppings.

 When observing your residents’ stool, keep an eye out for the following:

-In the beginning, it can be overwhelming figuring out what is normal and what is cause for concern.
-When in doubt, grab a fecal sample and connect with your veterinarian.
-Turkeys poop a lot, so you’ll get lots of opportunities to familiarize yourself with the wide range of normal poop!
-If you have concerns about a certain individual and their poop, you should contact your veterinarian and submit a sample for diagnostic testing.
+In the beginning, it can be overwhelming figuring out what is normal and what is cause for concern, but turkeys poop a lot, so you’ll get plenty of opportunities to familiarize yourself with the wide range of normal poop!
+If you have concerns about a certain individual and their poop, contact your veterinarian and submit a sample for diagnostic testing.
+Similarly, if you are unsure if what you are seeing is cause for concern or not, it’s a good idea to collect a fecal sample and reach out to your veterinarian.

 Now that you have an idea of what to look for, be sure to build thoughtful daily observation into your caregiving routine if you haven’t already!
 The more you observe your residents, the better you’ll become at differentiating between “normal” and potentially concerning.
 When in doubt, contact your veterinarian for guidance.